riazul701/dev-notes/Window-Manager/Yasb/_Yasb.md

 ```

 * Note: To avoid some icons being cut off on the sides, it's recommended to use the proportional version of your Nerd Font (e.g. `JetBrainsMono Nerd Font Propo`),
+  * `scoop bucket add nerd-fonts` : Add scoop bucket
+  * `scoop install nerd-fonts/JetBrainsMono-NF-Propo` : Install `JetBrainsMono Nerd Font Propo` using scoop package manager.

 * There is a nice app at [Character Map UWP](https://github.com/character-map-uwp/Character-Map-UWP) where you can select a font, click on icons, and copy the UTF-16 value.
 Alternatively, you can visit the Nerd Fonts site and do the same under the icons section.
+  * `winget.exe install --id 9WZDNCRDXF41` : Install UWP (Universal Windows Platform) using winget package manager.

+## Wallpaper

+* You can use [pywal](https://github.com/eylles/pywal16) to change the colors of YASB by generating them from your wallpaper.
+You can also switch wallpapers directly with pywal.

 # Installation